 - International fees apply on transactions made abroad

-- There are withdrawal fees from non-Commonwealth bank ATM
+- There may be withdrawal fees from non-Commonwealth bank ATMs

 How do I apply for the Commonwealth Bank Youthsaver Account?